onion-4-dinner/gdbuf/README.md

 ---

-Note that this software is early and development; don't expect everything to work.
+Note that this software is early in development; don't expect everything to work.

 ## Quick Start